AlibabaCloudDocs/oss/intl.en-US/SDK Reference/iOS/Manage objects/Copy objects.md

 # Copy objects

-You can copy an object from a source bucket to a destination bucket within the same region.
+This topic describes how to copy an object from a source bucket to a destination bucket within the same region.
+The source bucket and the destination bucket can be the same or different buckets.

-Use the following code to copy an object:
+When you copy objects, take note of the following items:

+-   You must have read permissions on the source object and the read and write permissions on the destination bucket.
+-   The source bucket and destination bucket must be in the same region.
+For example, objects in a bucket located in the China \(Hangzhou\) region cannot be copied to another bucket located in the China \(Qingdao\) region.

 ```
 OSSCopyObjectRequest * copy = [OSSCopyObjectRequest new];